 I do wonder what you must think of me sometimes.
-I put crisps in my sandwiches.
-I top just about everything with pizza.
-And now I’m putting tortilla chips on my pasta bake… I think I must just be entirely shameless.
+I put crisps in my avocado sandwiches.
+I make hot dogs topped with pizza.
+And now I'm putting tortilla chips on my pasta bake...
+I think I must just be entirely shameless.
 But as weird as it may seem, this nacho pizza bake really really works.

 My husband and I absolutely love nachos.
 Whenever we see them on a menu, we usually get a plate to share, with all the trimmings.
 But in an effort to make them a bit more appropriate for dinner, I thought I'd use them to top a pasta bake - with plenty of veggies, and black beans, and other more nutritious bits to (kind of?!) counteract the crisps.

 I like to tell myself it's no worse than topping a bake with breadcrumbs...